The Hidden Risk of Email Testing

 - Compliance problems - GDPR violations if test data reaches real users

-- Embarrassing leaks - Test messages visible to customers
+- Embarrassing leaks - Test messages get sent to real customer email addresses

-- Domain reputation damage - Spam filters flagging your domain
+- Domain reputation damage - Spam filters flagging your domain, resulting in important messages not getting delivered to your customers in productuin

-Testing emails in a controlled setting without letting them leave your staging setup is the safest course of action.
+Testing emails in a controlled setting without letting them leave your development setup is the safest course of action.

 Common Approaches to Email Testing